mrmario619/dockmapper/README.md

 > **Note:** This is a work in progress.
 Use at your own risk.
 Only use to scan pre-approved environments...of course!

-## macOS Docker Homebrew Quick Installation Commands
+## macOS docker install

 - `brew cask install docker`
 - `brew install docker`

-## Docker Quick Build Command
+## Docker image build

 - `docker build -t dockmapper .`

-## Prepping for the Scan
+## Prepping for the scan

 - Open a terminal session or editor
 - Create a file within the `PWD` named `InputFile`
 - An output file will be created with the name of `OutputFile`

-## Docker Run Example
+## Docker run example

 - `docker run -v $PWD:/root dockmapper:latest /root/InputList /root/OutputFile`

-## After the Scan Completes
+## After the scan completes

-- You can type `open OutoutFile.html` on the terminal to have the report open in your default browser
+- You can type `open OutputFile.html` on the terminal to have the report open in your default browser

 ## ToDo